apivideo/api.video-api-client-generator/templates/documentation/get-started/vimeo-migration.md

 ---
-title: "Amazon S3 migration guide"
+title: "Vimeo migration guide"
-slug: "aws-migration"
+slug: "vimeo-migration"
 meta:
-  description: This page gets users started on how to migrate from Amazon S3 to api.video.
+  description: This page gets users started on how to migrate from Vimeo to api.video.
 ---

-# Amazon S3 migration guide
+# Vimeo migration guide

-Planning to migrate api.video from Amazon S3?
+Planning to migrate api.video from Vimeo?
 We got you covered!

 There are two methods at your disposal that you can use to migrate all of your video content from S3 to api.video.

 - Migrate with api.video Import tool
 - Migrate using your own script

+{% capture content %}

+Migrating from Vimeo requires that you have at least a Pro subscription or higher with Vimeo.
+This limitation is set by Vimeo, and is a requirement for video file access.

+{% endcapture %}

+{% include "_partials/callout.html" kind: "warning", content: content %}

 ## What's the cost?